ClintH/ixfx/www/src/pages/geometry/grid.md

 const rect = rectangleForCell({ x: 5, y: 5 }, shape);
 ```

-Or to go from coordinate to cell:
+Or to go from coordinate (eg. mouse pointer) to cell:

 ```js
 // Convert pointer position to cell coordinate